ontodev/robot/docs/validate.md

 ## Overview

-Validates tables (CSV or TSV files) (`--table`) against an input ontology (`--input`) using the sets of rules defined (per table) in the table files, and writes the output to TXT, HTML, or XLSX files in the output directory (`--output-dir`) with the same base filename.
+Validates tables (CSV or TSV files) (`--table`) against a reasoned input ontology (`--input`) using the sets of rules defined in a rules table (`--rules`).
+The reasoner used is specified by the `--reasoner` option, which defaults to ELK.
+We recommend using the HermiT reasoner, as it supports generalized class expression queries.
+This command writes the output to TXT, HTML, or XLSX files in the output directory (`--output-dir`) with the same base filename.
 If no output format is specified then the output is directed to STDOUT.
 For example:

     robot validate --input immune_exposures.owl \
+      --rules immune_exposures_rules.csv \
       --table immune_exposures.csv \
       --reasoner hermit \
       --no-fail true \